leelakolar/opensource.guide/_articles/how-to-contribute.md

 ---
-lang: en
+lang: english
-title: How to Contribute to Open Source
+title: How to Contribute to Open Source?
 description: Want to contribute to open source?
 A guide to making open source contributions, for first-timers and for veterans.
 class: contribute
 toc: